Archdiocese of Ranchi

-The Ranchi Catholic Archdiocese (Latin: Archidioecesis Ranchiensis) comprises the districts of Ranchi and Lohardaga of Jharkhand state, India.
+The Ranchi Catholic Metropolitan Archdiocese (Latin: Archidioecesis Metropolitae Ranchiensis) comprises the districts of Ranchi and Lohardaga of Jharkhand state, India.
 It was established by a decree of the Holy See dated 25 May 1927, when it was separated from the Calcutta Archdiocese to form a new Diocese, with its episcopal seat at Ranchi.
 In 1953 it was elevated to the status of an archdiocese.
 The Roman Catholic Archdiocese of Ranchi declares that it "subscribes to ahimsa and satyagraha".

 Background

 The first Belgian Jesuit to enter Chotanagpur was Fr Auguste Stockman.
 He traveled by bullock cart from Midnapur and after a difficult journey of a fortnight reached Chaibasa on 25 November 1868.
 His work among the Ho tribe did not yield results, so he moved towards Ranchi district in January 1875.

 Other Belgian Jesuits came to Ranchi in 1877 to act as military chaplains to the troops at Doranda (Ranchi).
 As the prospects of evangelization among the tribals of Chotanagpur were bright, the first mission stations were opened among the Mundas.
 However, the real impetus came from Fr Constant Lievens, who arrived at Doranda on 18 March 1885.
 He is often called the Apostle of Chotanagpur.
 He left Ranchi on 26 August 1892, a broken man.
 He died at Leuven in Belgium on 7 November 1893.
 A century later on 7 November 1993 his mortal remains were re-interred in the Ranchi Cathedral.

 To assist the missionaries, the Loreto Sisters from Ireland opened a convent in the red Lodge on Purulia Road, Ranchi, in March 1890.
 It was here that the Daughters of St. Anne, a Diocesan Congregation, had their beginning in 1897.
 The Ursuline Sisters of Tildonk, Belgium established themselves in the same compound on 13 January 1903.